drivetribe/fuck-this/README.md

 Some ideas on how to push this library/pattern forward:

 * **Lifecycle events:** If we can expose lifecycle events in a pure way, this might be a nice extra.
 I personally feel like ReasonReact's `self` is too much of an encroachment of classiness into FP, but there's probably a pure solution here.
+* **State merging:** Currently, a reducer needs to return a full copy of the state. `this.setState` has the ability to define only a portion of the state, which will be shallow-merged with the existing state.
+A possibility?

 ## FAQs

 **Does this work with React < 16.3?**

 No. `stateContext` uses the new context API.
 It's a tough old world I know but it's just a simple matter of not having time to support legacy environments.

 **Browser support?**

 Absolutely.

 **Why "Fuck `this`"?**